killianglavo-coder/SQL-and-Database------Database-and-SQL-Query-Design-/README.md

 * Create a database incorporating aspects for the [Trócaire-homepage](https://www.trocaire.org/).
 * Design dummy dataset for use in SQL querying.
 * Create five distinct query views in SQL for use by various stakeholders.
-* Explain the reasoning behind making these SQL views.
+* Explain the reasoning and use of these SQL views.

 # Database Design: